Ryan5453/demucs/readme.md

 #### FFmpeg

-Demucs requires FFmpeg v4+ to be installed on your system[^1].
+Demucs requires[^1] FFmpeg v4+ to be installed on your system.
 You can install it using the following command:

-[^1]: You should be able to use the Python API without FFmpeg, as you have the option to provide the audio as a Tensor.
+[^1]: You can use the Python API without FFmpeg, as you have the option to provide the audio as a Tensor.

 ```bash
 # macOS